Body Integrity Identity Disorder

 Imagine a person pouring corrosive substances into their eyes to blind themselves, or deliberately mutilating their arms or legs to get rid of them.
 These dramatically striking and seemingly meaningless actions are motivated by intense psychological processes that we explain below.

 Body integrity identity disorder

 Body integrity identity disorder (BIID) is considered to be an identity disorder.
-That said, it’s not included in the main diagnostic manuals of psychiatry and psychology.
+It can be traced in the ICD-11, one of the main diagnostic manuals of psychiatry and psychology.
 On the other hand, it’s included in clinical literature and its presence is notable both in the healthcare and scientific fields.